Scotland 1st Year: £28,000 2nd Year: £31,000 Newly Qualified: £61,000

 As a firm we’re keen to recruit the most talented people, whilst ensuring fair access to the profession.
 That's why we cover the cost of postgraduate tuition for future Scottish trainees.

-This means you will have your PEAT1 fees paid by the firm and you can to study towards the qualification at the university of your choice.
+This means you will have your PEAT1 fees paid by the firm and you can study towards the qualification at the university of your choice.
 We’ll also provide you with a competitive maintenance grant.

 With a conscientious approach, you’ll have the ability to read and absorb large amounts of reference material and spot errors quickly.
 You’ll be a stickler for detail when it comes to your own writing too, ensuring it’s always clear and accurate.